Valraevn/vSphere_terraform/README.md

 and then as a permanent change run the following in shell: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE

-if 13gen of higher also run this: esxcli system settings kernel set -s ignoreMsrFaults -v TRUE
+if 13gen or higher also run this: esxcli system settings kernel set -s ignoreMsrFaults -v TRUE